acamposuribe/p5.brush/README.md

   - **Usage**:
     ```javascript
     // Scale all standard brushes by a factor of 1.5
-    brush.scale(1.5);
+    brush.scaleBrushes(1.5);
     ```
-    Using `brush.scale()`, you can easily adjust the size and spacing characteristics of standard brushes in your project, providing a convenient way to adapt to different canvas sizes or artistic styles.
+    Using `brush.scaleBrushes()`, you can easily adjust the size and spacing characteristics of standard brushes in your project, providing a convenient way to adapt to different canvas sizes or artistic styles.

+---

+---

+- `brush.remove()`
+  - **Description**: Removes brush library brushes and unloads the library.
+This can be useful if you only used the library to draw into a buffer, and you want to perform only normal p5 operations after that.

 ---